jkbuha/XPS-9520-AlderLake-OpenCore/README.md

 setup_var_cv CpuSetup 0x43 0x00
 ```

-# S3 ACPI
+# S3/S4 ACPI
-Despite Dell's attempts to remove S3 from the sleep options, it's possible, in theory at least, to get S3 working using a combination of IFR edits
-and ACPI table changes.
+Despite Dell's attempts to sabotage S3 sleep, there's an ongoing effort to render hiberation (S4) and then
+sleep (S3) working again on this machine, having successfully enabled it on the XPS 9500.
+Currently WIP...
 The first step is to re-enable S3 from the UEFI interface using modGRUBshell:

 ```bash
 setup_var_cv Setup 0xE 0x01